smart-on-fhir/smart-health-links/docs/spec.md

 Regarding "what to share": a single SHLink at a specific point in time will *resolve* to a manifest of files of the following types:
 * `application/smart-health-card`: a JSON file with a `.verifiableCredential` array containing SMART Health Card JWS strings, as specified by https://spec.smarthealth.cards#via-file-download.
 * `application/fhir+json`: a JSON file containing any FHIR resource (e.g., an individual resource or a Bundle of resources).
-Generally this format may not be tamper-proof.
+Note that this format is not inherently tamper-proof, but the content may be include digital signatures or have other verification processes associated with it, which are not defined here.
 * `application/smart-api-access`: a JSON file with a SMART Access Token Response (see [SMART App Launch](https://hl7.org/fhir/smart-app-launch/app-launch.html#response-5)).
 Two additional properties are defined:
   * `aud` Required string indicating the FHIR Server Base URL where this token can be used (e.g.,  ``"https://server.example.org/fhir"``)
   * `query`: Optional array of strings acting as hints to the client, indicating queries it might want to make (e.g., `["Coverage?patient=123&_tag=family-insurance"]`)